zhangchen98/CDINet-ACM-MM21/README.md

 ## Data Preprocessing

 For all depth maps in training and testing datasets, we make a uniform adjustment so that  the foreground have higher value than the background, it is very important.
-Please follow the tips to download the provided processed datasets and model parameters:
+Please follow the tips to download the provided processed datasets and pre-trained model:

 1. Download training data  from [[Link](https://pan.baidu.com/s/1jm-B10GfOinp9G17VsxH_A)], code: 0812.
 2. Download testing data from [[Link](https://pan.baidu.com/s/1PncdQcU5jptqYjfwJfBopA)], code: 0812.
 3. Download the parameters of whole model from  [[Link](https://pan.baidu.com/s/1b9mtXawoTktO7mmWdS1ccA)], code: 0812.

 ├── backbone

+├── CDINet.pth

 ├── CDINet_test.py